Derivative Market: Introduction, Participants, Market Structure and Types of Derivatives

 Introduction

-The derivative market can be classified as a financial market for various derivatives, derivatives are financial instruments like future or forward contracts, options and swaps.
-A derivative’s value is derived from underlying financial assets or group of assets (market indices like S&P 500, SENSEX, NIFTY50), where underlying financial assets are stocks, market indices, bonds, currencies and market indices.
-It is known as deferred delivery or deferred payment instruments. (short and long position).
+The derivative market is a segment of the financial market where various derivative instruments are traded.
+Derivatives are financial instruments such as futures or forward contracts, options, and swaps.
+A derivative’s value is derived from an underlying financial asset or a group of assets (such as market indices like S&P 500, SENSEX, and NIFTY 50).
+The underlying assets may include stocks, market indices, bonds, and currencies.
+These instruments are also known as deferred delivery or deferred payment instruments (involving short and long positions).

 Market Participants

-There are mainly three participants within the derivative market
+There are mainly three participants in the derivative market:

 Participants of Derivative MarketParticipants of Derivative Market

-1. Hedgers – those people who buy or sell in the market to reduce the risk of their portfolios.
-These kinds of participants do not expect higher return within short time intervals.
-Instead, they just want to transfer some parts of risks through buying derivatives.
+1. Hedgers – These are participants who buy or sell in the market to reduce the risk of their portfolios.
+They do not aim for high short-term returns but instead seek to transfer or minimize risk using derivatives.

 Market Structure

-There are two types of market on the basis of transaction mechanisms
+There are two types of markets based on transaction mechanisms:

 Market Structure

-1. OTC (Over the Counter) – The market where transactions take place between two parties directly or without any broker or any other third party, known as Over the Counter or OTC market.
-It is also known as decentralized market because there is no central authority who takes responsibility to have transparency and authenticity.
-These kinds of deals are done on the basis of trusts without involving any third party.
+1. OTC (Over the Counter) – A market where transactions take place directly between two parties without a broker or third party.
+It is also known as a decentralized market, as there is no central authority to ensure transparency and standardization.
+Such deals rely on mutual trust.
 Example - Forwards

 Types of Derivatives